raehik/expr-ssa/README.md

 of Kent 2021.

 ## Building and testing
-This is a Haskell project built using Cabal, a package management tool.
+This is a Haskell project built using Cabal, a package management tool for Haskell.
 Assuming you have Cabal and a version of the GHC Haskell compiler installed, running the following command in the base repository directory will build the library:

     cabal build